kevinadrianpl/personal-blog/content/english/post/password_attacks.md

 - Brute-Force Attacks – Unlike plaintext passwords in dictionary attacks, brute-force attacks use trial and error even more randomly, working through every combination of letters, numbers, and symbols.
 These attacks benefit from the fact that most users keep their passwords short.
   The shorter the password, the faster these attacks can work.
 These attacks generally aren't hard to do and can be done with penetration software.
-  Popular tools such as [hashcat](https://hashcat.net/hashcat/) and [John the Ripper](https://www.openwall.com/john/) are commonly used by both the good guys and bad.
+  Popular tools such as [hashcat](https://hashcat.net/hashcat/) and [John the Ripper](https://www.openwall.com/john/) are used by security researchers and threat actors.

 - Hybrid Attacks – This is form of password guessing, these attacks combine the power of dictionaries, wordlists and brute-force attacks, covering more possible combinations.